-For many, January is a month made up of detoxes and unachievable New Year's Resolutions.
-However, our team is on hand to tick off the dreaded task of sorting out your personal legal matters – having fallen to bottom of the "to-do-list" again during 2019.
+For many, January is a month made up of detoxes and unachievable New Year’s Resolutions.
+However, our Private Client team are on hand to tick off the dreaded task of sorting out your personal legal matters – having fallen to bottom of the “to-do-list” again during 2020.

 There is a common misconception that estate planning should only be considered by the elderly or wealthy.
 However, we would encourage everyone – regardless of age or the value or complexity of your estate to seek legal advice.